hackghuber/hackghuber.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to my first personal blog,I will share my learning experience ,some of my work and feelings on my blog."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I'm a third year undergraduate student from Wuhan University in China.
-My personal interest includes physics, mathematics, eda.
+My personal interest includes physics, mathematics, ic technology.Also,I am currently learning about machine learning and deep learning.
+I am interested in the application of machine learning in ic technology like ai4eda.

+Not long ago, I just enter the phd program of SJTU and eitech Ningbo.If you also enter the program, please contact me, we can discuss together and may become friends.

 You can find my CV here: [XX's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).

+If you want to know more about me, please contact me through the following ways:

 [Email](zy202130219@outlook.com) / [Github](https://github.com/hackghuber) / [Wechat](../images/wechat.jpg)